aaronm-2112/Basic-Blog/README.md

                   taken because this was a smaller project, general design principles, including SOLID, were followed to make the previous claim possible.
               Notable elements for imporvements: DTO and mappers would help frontend to backend interaction.
 Breaking repository code into smaller units for update code in the repositories would increase their unit test-ability.
   -Database Layer: The database layer avoids repeat data across tables and uses foreign keys to maintain referential integrity.
+Indices are also used on columns
+                   that are essential to keyset pagination of comments and blogs.

 2. Testing Suites
    -Postman: In order to ensure the API endpoints functioned as expected each resource has a set of tests that are included in the Postman json file in the project.
+             Notable elements for improvement: Test setup and structure could use improvement.
-   -Unit Tests: Jest unit tests of the models(Comment, Blog, and User) were created to
+   -Unit Tests: Jest unit tests of the models(Comment, Blog, and User) were created to help catch application logic errors.
+The same is true for tests of the
+                repositories, though these tests are a middle ground between unit and integration tests.
+                Notable elements for improvement: The testing suite for the repositories could use more advanced tests of comment and blog pagination.

 3. Frontend
-    -
+   The frontend did not have any goals in terms of presentation or design.
+Consequently, the presentation is spartan and the code is less well designed than the typescript code in the backend.
+The frontend was made primarily to reinforce that my backend design made "sense" and was usable by a frontend client.